 There are three types of blood vessels:

-Arteries: carry oxygenated blood from the heart to the rest of the body.
-Arteries are strong and stretchy, which helps push blood through the circulatory system.
-Their elastic walls help keep blood pressure consistent.
-Arteries branch into smaller arterioles.
+Arteries: These carry oxygenated blood from the heart to the rest of the body.
+The arteries are strong, muscular, and stretchy, which helps push blood through the circulatory system, and they also help regulate blood pressure.
+The arteries branch into smaller vessels called arterioles.

-Veins: these carry deoxygenated blood back to the heart and increase in size as they get closer to the heart.
+Veins: These carry deoxygenated blood back to the heart, and they increase in size as they get closer to the heart.
 Veins have thinner walls than arteries.

-Capillaries: they connect the smallest arteries to the smallest veins.
-They have very thin walls, which allow them to exchange compounds with surrounding tissues, such as carbon dioxide, water, oxygen, waste, and nutrients.
+Capillaries: These connect the smallest arteries to the smallest veins.
+They have very thin walls, which allow them to exchange compounds such as carbon dioxide, water, oxygen, waste, and nutrients with surrounding tissues.